Your Goal Grade

 | What will you do to learn the content/ develop the skill? | What examples will you add to the portfolio to demonstrate your learning? | What characteristics of the chosen examples demonstrate you have met your goal? |

 | Ensure that all members feel included and have an opportunity to participate Using healthy collaborative skills to ensure everyone is respected.
 Using healthy communication skills to ensure that everyone’s opinions get heard.
-Preparing and working independently to complete assignments Create an effective consensus | Group Discussions Group Projects Site Visits/ Meetings Reflections | The group projects will allow me to exercise my thoughts and ideas into a central message to show that I can work collaboratively while also practicing healthy habits to include my thoughts and respect others’ thoughts.
+Preparing and working independently to complete assignments Create an effective consensus | Group Discussions Group Projects Final Presentation Site Visits/ Meetings Reflections | The group projects will allow me to exercise my thoughts and ideas into a central message to show that I can work collaboratively while also practicing healthy habits to include my thoughts and respect others’ thoughts.
 During in-class & group discussions, I will be attentive, respectful, and engaged when discussions are happening to show my commitment and ability to work collaboratively.
 Site visits/meetings will allow me to show my collaborative skills while working with our community partners.
-Class-led discussions will give me the space to openly build upon others’ contributions. |
+The final presentation will give me the space to build upon others’ contributions openly. |

 Reflection 3